-Students will be able to demonstrate the ability to solve problems by applying college-level mathematical
+Students will be able to demonstrate the ability to solve problems by applying college-level mathematical reasoning to analyze and explain real world issues and to interpret and construct graphs, charts, and tables.

 Students will be able to demonstrate the ability to use appropriate technology to identify, locate, evaluate and present information for personal, educational and workplace goals.